cogment/cogment-doc/docs/reference/grpc.md

 -   UNKNOWN: Should not be used (it's a requirement of protobuf enums to have a 0 default value).
 -   INITIALIZING: The trial is in the process of starting.
--   PENDING: The trial is waiting for its final parameters, before running.
+-   PENDING: The trial is waiting for its final parameters, all its components to be ready, and the first observation.
 -   RUNNING: The trial is running.
--   TERMINATING: The trial is in the process of terminating (either a request to terminate has been received or the last observation has been received).
+-   TERMINATING: The trial is in the process of ending (either a request to end has been received or the last observation has been received).
 -   ENDED: The trial has ended.
-Only a set number of ended trials will be kept (configured in the Orchestrator).
+Only a set number of ended trials will be kept in memory (configured in the Orchestrator).

 ### `CommunicationState`